simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 with `--lots`.
-Columns show each holding's acquisition date and age (when the row's lots share a single date), the quantity held, the unit cost (or average cost, on rows aggregating multiple lots), and the total cost basis.
+Columns show each holding's acquisition date and age (when the row's lots share a single date), the quantity held, the unit cost (or average cost, on rows aggregating multiple lots), the total cost basis, the current market price, the market value, and the unrealised gain (absolute and percent).

+Market prices at the report date come from
+[P directives](#p-directives), and from transaction costs with `--infer-market-prices`, as usual; holdings are valued in their cost commodity when possible.
+When a holding has no market price, its Price, Value and Gain columns are left blank.
+The general `-B`/`-V`/`-X`/`--value` flags are ignored.
 Amounts are displayed with their commodity's display precision (unlike lot names, which can show more precision);
 `--round` can select another rounding strategy.

-Not yet implemented: market price, market value and unrealised gain columns; tree mode; output formats other than text.
+Not yet implemented: tree mode; output formats other than text.